Jiboo/libhut/README.md

      * |_|_|___|_|_|___|_|
      * Hobby graphics and GUI library under the MIT License (MIT) *
-     * Copyright (c) 2014 Jean-Baptiste "Jiboo" Lepesme
+     * Copyright (c) 2014 Jean-Baptiste Lepesme github.com/jiboo/libhut
-     * github.com/jiboo/libhut @lepesmejb +JeanBaptisteLepesme
      *
      * Permission is hereby granted, free of charge, to any person obtaining a copy
      * of this software and associated documentation files (the "Software"), to deal